Richardsl/heatmap-calendar-obsidian/README.md

 ##### Fixed
 - fix major date problem where year would render with incorrect number of days for different timezones [issue#4](https://github.com/Richardsl/heatmap-calendar-obsidian/issues/4).
-- fix problem with certain entries not showing up in correct month
+- fix problem with certain entries not showing up in the correct month
 - fix grid cells not scaling correctly with browser width, especially content in grid cells